 Ultimately, his body succumbed to the severity of Ulcerative Colitis.

 While Dusty was fighting his battle to survive and walk through this season of life, God was calling me to serve others.
 We were in a series at church called Fearless and I was praying that God would make me a fearless leader.
-As I prayed for Dusty's health and recovery, God was whispering for me to be fearless in my pursuit to make sure others going through this same season of life, would not feel alone.
+As I prayed for Dusty's health and recovery, God was whispering for me to be fearless in my pursuit to make sure others suffering from IBDs would not feel alone.
 As I prayed and studied, my vision became clear.
-We would use Dusty's journey as our platform to give back to the hospital community that had served and supported our family.
+We would use Dusty's journey as our platform to pay it forward to the hospital community that had served and supported our family.
 We started No Guts All Glory in August of 2018 to create care packages for patients battling Crohn's, Ulcerative Colitis, and colon cancer.
 Our care packages include supplies that make the transition from the hospital to home more comfortable for patients after colon surgery.
 We continue to live our mission of serving others through our giving and making sure no one feels alone in their disease.